dimajix/flowman/docs/spec/relation/file.md

 ## Description

+When using `file` relations as data sinks in a [`relation` target](../target/relation.md), then Flowman will manage the whole lifecycle of the directory for you.
+This means that
+* The directory specified in `location` will be created during `create` phase
+* The directory specified in `location` will be populated with records or partitioning subdirectories will be added during `build` phase
+* The directory specified in `location` will be truncated or individual partitions will be dropped during `clean` phase
+* The directory specified in `location` tables will be removed during `destroy` phase

 ## Supported File Format

 File relations support all file formats also supported by Spark.
 This includes simple text files, CSV files,